-Monique Lhuillier had traditional, formal weddings in mind when she created her bridal collection for spring 2018.
+Monique Lhuillier had traditional and formal weddings in mind when she created her collection for spring bridal 2018.
 While many other designers focused on current trends, contemporary twists, and functionality, she wanted to make something for brides who desire nothing but classic glamour.
 Therefore the dress shapes were very dramatic and beautifully shaped with peplums, ruffles, Chantilly laces, frilly organza and countless layers of tulle while the adornments were extremely opulent.
-Some of the dresses were even featured chic translucent and lavishly embellished capes and boleros.
+Some of the wedding dresses were even featured chic translucent and lavishly embellished capes and boleros.

 The inspiration behind the collection?
 Monique Lhuillier tried to remember how she felt when she was a 21-year-old girl trying to pick a dress for her big day.
 “When I was a bride, I wanted to stand out and wear something that felt right for that celebration and not worry about whether it was a fashionable choice or in line with the trends”, Lhuillier said.
 And while these 20 gorgeous looks weren’t influenced by the latest trends in bridal fashion, they are still undeniably dreamy, timeless and modern.